alinenecchi/ADP-CHALLENGE/TOP-INTERVIEW-QUESTIONS-EN.md

 ### **3. TECHNICAL EXPERIENCE**

 **Q: Tell me about your experience at On2.**
-**A:** At On2, I've been working since March 2021 as a full stack developer.
+**A:** At Dex01 (which was On2), I've been working since March 2021 as a full stack developer.
 My main project is the Toyota website for Brazil and Argentina, where I create responsive interfaces using React.js, Next.js and Styled Components.
 I also work with Node.js, GraphQL, PostgreSQL and TypeScript on the backend.
-The company has about 15-20 people and grew a lot after the merger with Dex01.
+The company has about 15-20 people and grew a lot after the merger between On2 and Dex01.

 ---